wilbert/kontaktliste-client/README.md

 # kontaktliste-client

-This README outlines the details of collaborating on this Ember application.
+This is the Kontaktliste Client based on [EmberJS](https://emberjs.com/).
-A short introduction of this app could easily go here.

 ## Prerequisites